Movies

 • Just Published and Upcoming

-Ryan Thiermann*, Jin Yang*, Taylor Rytlewski, Aniket Zodage, Farshad Abdollah-Nia, Fangzhou Xiao, John T. Sauls, Sarah Cox, Zulfar Ghulam-Jelani, Victoria Castillo, James R. Williamson, David M. Stevenson, Daniel Amador-Noguez, Jue D. Wang**, Suckjoon Jun** [in preparation, 2024]
+Ryan Thiermann*, Jin Yang*, Taylor Rytlewski, Aniket Zodage, Farshad Abdollah-Nia, Fangzhou Xiao, John T. Sauls, Sarah Cox, Zulfar Ghulam-Jelani, Victoria Castillo, David M. Stevenson, Daniel Amador-Noguez, James R. Williamson, Jue D. Wang**, Suckjoon Jun** [in preparation, 2024]

 "Temperature Compensation through Kinetic Regulation in Biochemical Oscillators"

-Haochen Fu*, Chenyi Fei, Qi Ouyang, and Yuhai Tu** [arXiv, 2024]
+Haochen Fu*, Chenyi Fei, Qi Ouyang, and Yuhai Tu** [PNAS, 2024]

 "Bacterial Replication Initiation as Precision Control by Protein Counting"